jareware/css-architecture/README.md

 As a concrete example, let's consider using some styles from [Bootstrap](http://getbootstrap.com/css/), as it's a perfect example of an annoying framework to work with.
 Considering everything we've talked about above, with regard to sharing a single global namespace for styles, and collisions being bad, Bootstrap will:

 * Export a ton of selectors (as of version 3.3.7, 2481 to be precise) to that namespace, whether you actually use them or not.
 (Fun aside: IE's up to version 9 can only process 4095 selectors before silently ignoring the rest.
-I've heard of people spending *days* debugging and wondering what the hell's going on.)
+I've heard of people spending *days* debugging this wondering what the hell's going on.)
 * Use hard-coded class names such as `.btn` and `.table`.
 Can't imagine those ever being accidentally reused by some other developer or project. :sarcasm:

 Regardless, let's say we want to use Bootstrap as a basis for our `Button` component.